 Potentially High Upfront Costs

 Supply chain and AI is a powerful yet expensive combination, especially in the beginning of its adoption.
-Businesses might need to purchase advanced hardware, including high-performance computing systems and IoT devices.
-They will require several software licenses and infrastructure investments.
-However, the most expensive part is the development and integration of customized AI systems specifically for your business requirements.
-In addition, you will need to allocate additional funds for the support and regular upgrades of your AI-enabled systems.
+Apart from purchasing high-performance computing systems and IoT devices as well as specific software licenses and infrastructure investments, businesses will need to invest in the development and integration of customized AI systems.

 Serhii Leleko